intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/indicator.md

 *Content to be added*

-If the metric is empty, `-` will be shown below the indicator title with `No Data To Display` tooltip:
+If the metric is empty, `-` will be shown below the indicator title with `No content to display` tooltip:

 ![Empty indicator](indicator/images/empty-indicator.png)